Estimated Reading Time: 10 Minutes

 - At any given moment, I have an educational focus derived from my most recent quarterly goal-setting exercise.
 Examples have included management, public speaking, and writing.
 Once I’ve decided to go deep on a topic, I will read aggressively on the subject.
 To see how I approach goal-setting, check out this article HERE.
 For my thoughts on leveraging strengths vs. mitigating weaknesses, check out this article HERE.

-- For a list of my favorite business books as of 2016, check out this post HERE.
-(I probably need to do an updating soon.)
+- For a list of my favorite business books, check out this post HERE.

 - For a list of my favorite 10 books of all time (in the “liberal arts” bucket), check out this Instagram post HERE.
 Then follow my ass, as I post about books a lot.